DevMountain/node-auth-afternoon/README.md

 ### Summary

 In this step we are going to write a function that will be invoked after our `exchangeCodeForAccessToken` function called `exchangeAccessTokenForUserInfo`.
 Its job is to take the access token we just fetched and send it to Auth0, which will send us back user info.
 It might seem odd to make two different calls to Auth0 (one with the code and the second with the access token), but that's how the API works.
+This is step 7 in the diagram.

 ### Instructions